anfibil/simple-flask-api/README.md

 4. run ```python app.py```

 ### API request examples:
-To access the data, just open the browser and access the API as the examples below.
+To access the data, open the browser and access the API as the examples below.

 Get all books: